adunning/latin-greek-scientific-terminology/vocabulary/latin-vocabulary.markdown

 :   ‘fibre’ (*fibra*)
 :   FIBR-il, a component filament of a fibre, as of a muscle or a nerve; FIBR-in, the fibrous, insoluble protein in the network involved in blood clotting

-FOLL-
+FOLL(I)-
 :   ‘bag’ (*follis*)
-:   FOLLI-icle, a capsular fruit which opens on one side only, or a cavity or sheath (as an ovarian or hair follicle), or a small secretory cavity or sac (as an acinus or alveolus); peri-FOLL-icul-ar, surrounding a follicle
+:   FOLLI-cle, a capsular fruit which opens on one side only, or a cavity or sheath (as an ovarian or hair follicle), or a small secretory cavity or sac (as an acinus or alveolus); peri-FOLLI-cul-ar, surrounding a follicle

 FUN-
 :   ‘rope’, ‘cord’ (*funis*)